-1. Provide grant funding to the non-profit organization to mitigate Pandemic impacts.

 Northern California Construction Training

 Project Number: D2-4

 Expenditure Category: 2-Negative Economic Impacts/2.10-Job Training Assistance

 Impacted Community: Homeless and Low-income Individuals

 Funding Amount: \$1,000,000

 Project Status: In Progress

 Northern California Construction Training, Inc. (NCCT) will provide construction pre-apprenticeship training certifications, supportive services, and job placement to disadvantaged individuals throughout the Sacramento area.
 The target population is low-income, unemployed, and/or homeless individuals impacted by the Pandemic.
 The intended outcome is to continue to increase the number of individuals trained and connected with employment.
 Placement is done through union trades, ensuring a competitive wage, benefits and job security.
 The job placement helps offer stability to those affected by the Pandemic and homelessness and reduces recidivism for those involved in the justice system.
 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-- 1. Provide employment supportive services and trainings for 45 individuals per year to support the retention and securement of gainful employment.
+Performance Indicators and Outcomes: 1.
+Provide employment supportive services and training for 45 individuals per year to support the retention and securement of gainful employment.

-- 2. Connect 90% of the individuals enrolled in the program with gainful employment.
+2. Connect 90% of the individuals enrolled in the program with gainful employment.

+2023 Q3 2023 Q4 2024 Q1 2024 Q2

+# # #

+8% 24% 25% 29%

 La Familia Opportunity Center

 Project Number: D2-5

 Expenditure Category: 2-Negative Economic Impacts/2.34-Assistance to Non-profit Organizations

 Impacted Community: Non-profit Organizations

 Funding Amount: \$1,000,000

 Project Status: In Progress

 This project allocates funding towards the construction of an Opportunity Center at Maple School Park.
 Funding will be used for site improvements and development costs.
 Once constructed, the Opportunity Center will serve as a community hub by providing critical services and resources to some of the most disadvantaged and marginalized communities throughout the Sacramento region.
 Proposed services include dental and health screenings, a behavioral health clinic, workforce development and placement, an education center, and parenting classes to uplift the community.

 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:
+Performance Indicators and Outcomes: 1.
+Provide grant funding to the non-profit organization to mitigate Pandemic impacts.